rectinajh/web3fullstack/README.md

 ## 3. For a Star

-If there is a harvest, give a start oh, this project open source free reading, do not set up any obstacles to prevent reading!
+If there is a harvest, pls give a star, this project open source free reading, do not set up any obstacles to prevent reading!